-Despite snagging acceptance letters to institutions in top study destinations, many would-be international students have their dreams dashed at the next phase — failing to obtain visas.
+Despite securing acceptance letters from institutions in top study destinations, many would-be international students have their dreams dashed at the next stage — failing to obtain visas.

 Not only does this issue lead to a myriad of planning issues for the parties involved, but the rapidly climbing student visa fees are a hefty setback, too — like that 125% increase for Australia.